libp2p/go-libp2p-resource-manager/README.md

 4. The ConnManager will trim connections once the high watermark is reached.
 5. Won't block adding another connection above the high watermark, but will trigger the trim mentioned above.
+6. Can trim and prioritize connections with custom logic.

 Resource Manager:
 1. Configured with a limit on the number of outgoing and incoming connections.